apache/spark/docs/apache-airflow/howto/connection.rst

 Connections can be created and managed using either the UI or environment variables.

-See the :ref:`Connections Concepts <concepts-connections>` documentation for more information.
+See the :doc:`Connections Concepts </concepts/connections>` documentation for more information.

 Creating a Connection with the UI